NY money manager charged in $1.8 billion Ponzi-like fraud

 Also charged were former GPB managing partner Jeffrey Lash, 51, of Naples, Florida; and Jeffry Schneider, 52, of Austin, Texas, who owned GPB’s placement agent Ascendant Capital LLC.

-Each was indicted on securities fraud and conspiracy charges, and Gentile and Lash were also charged with wire fraud.
+Each was charged with securities fraud and conspiracy, and Gentile and Lash were also charged with wire fraud.

 Related civil charges were filed by New York Attorney General Letitia James, who said victims lost more than $700 million, and several other federal and state regulators.